endlos99/xdt99/doc/MANUAL.md

     ;: warn-unused-syms = on

-Comments and pragmas can occur on the same line, but pragmas must succeed comments.
+Comments and pragmas can occur on the same line in arbitrary order

     inc 0   ; advance to next item ;: warnings = off
+    inc 0   ;: warnings = off ; advance to next item

+but they cannot be split.

+    inc 0   ;: s+d- ; advance to next item ;: warnings = off
+    inc 0   ; advance to next item ;: warnings = off ; disable all warnings

 All pragmas, except cycle counting pragmas, consist of a name and a value, both of which are case-insentitive.
 Whitespace is ignored.